 Before deciding on a local solution for archiving and preservation, we recommend investigating subject- or discipline-based repositories for archiving your data.
 Please contact Karen Bjork if you are unsure whether there is a repository for your discipline.
 Make sure that if you select a repository for preservation and archiving that it provides preservation services.

 Portland State University Library supports an institutional repository, PDXScholar, which can be used for data preservation.
 In using this repository, your data will be preserved according to the digital preservatopm standards enacted by the Library.
-PDXScholar will allow multiple types of files to be uploaded, but they will have to been downloaded for re-use.
+PDXScholar will allow multiple types of files to be uploaded.

 PDXScholar offers a repository of digital research and educational materials created and used by the University community and its strategic collaborators.
 The goal of PDXScholar is to advance research and learning at Portland State, to foster interdisciplinary collaboration, and to contribute to the development of new knowledge through the archiving, preservation, and presentation of digital resources.
 Original research products including data and publications will be permanently preserved and made accessible.
 Because all PDXScholar content is completely open access, authors should retain all rights of copyright for any deposited data.